 More info: Check Sharing Permissions - Deakin eSolutions Cybersecurity Blog

-When you remove a file from OneDrive, you can restore it for up to 93 days, using OneDrive's online "Recycle Bin."
+When you remove a file from OneDrive, you can restore it for up to 93 days by using OneDrive's online "Recycle Bin."

 See: Restore deleted OneDrive files and folders